dgraph-io/dgraph-docs/content/graphql/schema/ids.md

 With this schema, Dgraph requires a unique `username` when creating a new user.
 This schema provides the benefits of both of the previous examples above.
 Your app can then use the `getUser(...) { ... }` query to provide either the Dgraph-generated `id` or the externally-generated `username`.

 {{% notice "note" %}}
-If in a type, there are multiple `@id` fields, then in arguments to a `get` query these fields will be optional, and if in a type there's only one field defined with either `@id` or `ID`, then that will be a required field in the arguments of a `get` query.
+If in a type there are multiple `@id` fields, then in a `get` query these arguments will be optional.
+If in a type there's only one field defined with either `@id` or `ID`, then that will be a required field in the `get` query's arguments.
 {{% /notice %}}
 <!--
 ### More to come